a18ismca/VM_IoT/README.md

 The first sensor uses the ESP32 device from AZ-Delivery (Fig. 1) and the other sensor uses the Wemos D1 Mini ESP8266 motherboard (Fig 2).
 Figure 3 shows how the sensor looks like.

-Each sensor is placed on separate breadboards.
+Each sensor is connected using separate breadboards.
+Each

 ### Environment setup

 The following were used when setting up the environment for the two sensors:

 - Thonny IDE: A beginner-friendly Python editor.
 Download it by entering the following link: https://thonny.org/
   - NOTE!
 Two instances of this IDE are required in order for both sensors to work simultaneously.
 When installing the IDE and running it, enter Tools > Options >          General > unmark Allow only single Thonny Instance.
 - Node-RED: A flow diagram that sends data from Thonny to Tulip using the MQTT.
   - Node-RED can be accessed by selecting one of the Edge Devices by their IP address available in your local Tulip instance.
 When entering the menu of the Edge I/O,       click on the Node-RED editor link.
 - Edge I/O: A Tulip compatible edge device required for sending data between Tulip and Thonny using Node-RED.
 - Tulip Platform: A no-code platform that receives data from the Node-RED diagram created through the Edge IO.
 - Python (latest version)